 “With an average of 330 days of sunshine a year, Scottsdale beckons residents, guests, and their pets to outdoor patios, dog parks, and desert trails.
 From doggie yoga and spas to plush bedding and dog walking services, your four-legged family members will feel right at home,” says Laura McMurchie, vice president of communications for Experience Scottsdale.

 McAdenville, North Carolina

 McAdenville, North Carolina, is also known as Christmas Town USA.
 And for good reason.
-Throughout the entire month of December (usually ending on December 26) select homes in the city are decked out more than 500,000 lights.
-Expect to see numerous houses decked in wreaths and colorful lights.
-Although most people drive the 1.3-mile route, leashed pets are allowed to walk through.
+Throughout the month of December (usually ending December 26), homes in the city are decked out in more than 500,000 lights.
+Expect to see numerous houses sporting wreaths and colorful lights.
+Although most people drive the 1.3-mile route that weaves past the festive homes, leashed pets are allowed to walk through.
 You must stick to sidewalks and not go into yards.
 One favorite spot?
 The lake, which is surrounded by 33 trees all decked out in lights.

 Charlotte—a 20-minute drive away—is another dog-friendly city where pet owners can find hotels, restaurants and other attractions that cater to them.

 “The Charlotte area’s abundance of pet-friendly accommodations make the city not only a great place to live with pets, but also to visit, says Laura White, director of communications for the Charlotte Regional Visitors Authority.
 “Our city boasts plentiful green space and dog parks as well as a countless restaurants, bars and breweries that welcome dogs.
 An array of outdoor markets and neighborhood tree lightings happening through the holidays represent some of the fun events that are pet-friendly too.”